augustsna/Official-SuperLauncher/LAUNCHER_README.md

    - Double-click any item to launch it
    - Use keyboard shortcuts for quick access

+4. **Close the Application**:
+   - Use the X button to close the window
+   - Or press Ctrl+W to close

 ### Advanced Features

 #### Context Menu (Right-click)